d2l-ai/d2l-en/chapter_deep-learning-basics/dropout.md

 ## Dropout in Gluon

 In Gluon, we only need to add the `Dropout` layer after the fully connected layer and specify the dropout probability.
-When training the model, the `Dropout` layer will randomly drop out the output elements of the previous layer at the specified dropout probability; the `Dropout` layer simply passes the data through during testin.
+When training the model, the `Dropout` layer will randomly drop out the output elements of the previous layer at the specified dropout probability; the `Dropout` layer simply passes the data through during testing.

 ```{.python .input}
 net = nn.Sequential()